 We have to keep in mind that Antoni Gaudí had designed Park Güell as exclusive development for 60 homes, in an environment of limited access.
 Before regulation came into place, the park received some 9 million visitors per year.

-The conservation of heritage was in danger and the situation became really untenable due to many side issues (anti-social activities, collapse of the only access road, difficulty managing green areas…).
+The conservation of heritage was in danger and the situation became really untenable due to many side issues (anti-social activities, the collapse of the only access road, difficulty managing green areas…).
 Once the action plan was studied and approved by the different groups involved, it was decided to start the regulation on October 25, 2013.

 Two years later the balance is positive in the achievement of the set objectives.
 The influx of visitors has been streamlined and has reduced overcrowding.
 We have hosted more than 2 million visitors during the first and second year of regulation; a significant reduction compared with the 9 million previously.